-When it comes to kitchen appliances, here at BBC Good Food we test hundreds every year to bring you helpful reviews so you can spend your money wisely.
+When it comes to kitchen appliances, here at Good Food we test hundreds every year to bring you helpful reviews so you can spend your money wisely.
 We all love a shiny new appliance, whether it’s the next best kettle or that stand mixer in a vibrant colour, but often, we don’t pay enough attention to what happens to the old one.

 Advertisement